Seasoning

 The first step is to begin with a neutral, non-seasonal foundation.

-Bedroom Bed frames, chests and storage, dressers, chairs, lamps and light fixtures, large area rugs, window coverings, and wall decor
+Bedroom(s): Bed frames/head-board, chests and dressers, chairs, lamps and light fixtures, carpet and/or area rugs, window coverings, large wall decor

 2

-Next, plan your seasoning calendar.
-Consider questions like “How many times a year do I want to change out the look & feel of my space?
-And which spaces do I want to change?
-All of them—living/family room, dining, bedrooms, baths—or just key spaces?
+Plan your seasoning calendar.
+Consider things like: How many times a year do you want to change out the look & feel of my space?
+And: Which spaces do you want to change?
+All of them—or just key spaces in select rooms?

 3